fusion809/fusion809.github.io-old/_posts/PL/programming-languages.md

 **Lua** is a lightweight programming language that is primarily used for scripting in web development applications.
 The two examples of its use that I have come across, personally (out of the hundreds out there), are its use to improve the efficiency of MediaWiki templates using the [Scribunto extension](https://www.mediawiki.org/wiki/Extension:Scribunto) and its use by the [Awesome Window Manager](https://en.wikipedia.org/wiki/Awesome_(window_manager)).

 ### MATLAB
-**MATLAB** is a proprietary programming language primarily intended for numerical computations and scientific computing, with scripting-compatability.
+**MATLAB** is a proprietary programming language that is primarily intended for numerical computations and scientific computing, with scripting-compatability.
 MATLAB is also the name of an
 [integrated development environment](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE) for the MATLAB programming language.
 While MATLAB itself is proprietary, there are several free clones of MATLAB (including both a programming language and an IDE) available that are licensed under FOSS Licenses like the GNU GPL.
 These free clones include [FreeMat](https://en.wikipedia.org/wiki/FreeMat) and [GNU Octave](https://en.wikipedia.org/wiki/GNU_Octave), another free programming language/IDE duo that is similar to MATLAB, but not necessarily a clone is [Scilab](https://en.wikipedia.org/wiki/Scilab), which while similar to MATLAB has several key differences too.
 Most tests have found that MATLAB and its clones/related programming languages are fairly slow compared to lower-level and less purpose-specific programming languages like C and Python.
 MATLAB is the most popular numerically-oriented programming language, according to [TIOBE][1], although because of GNU Octave's similarity (so much similarity that it even uses the same file extension for its scripts &mdash; `.m`) to MATLAB it is possible that TIOBE could not distinguish the popularity of GNU Octave from that of MATLAB.
 MATLAB/GNU Octave are probably the programming languages I have the second-greatest experience with, after Bash.